EPOKA UNIVERSITY

 2 | To learn the techniques and methods used during analysis |

-3 | To ensure that our graduates are knowledgeable about all classes of materials and their structure, properties, processing, applications and performance; |
+3 | To ensure that our graduates are knowledgeable about all classes of materials and their structure, properties, processing, applications and performance |

 4 | To develop studies, projects related to the improvement of concrete microstructure |

-5 | Skills in project management and recognition of international standards and methodologies |
+5 | To gain skills in project management and recognition of international standards and methodologies |

 COURSE CONTRIBUTION TO...
 PROGRAM COMPETENCIES